Magneto-Stokes Flow in a Shallow Free-Surface Annulus: Theory

 \subsection{Axisymmetric governing equations}

 We consider a free-surface layer of conducting fluid of depth $h$ in the annular gap between two cylindrical electrodes of radius $r_i$ and $r_o$ ($r_i<r_o$).
 A controlled current $I$ runs through the fluid from inner to outer electrode, and the entire annulus is subject to a vertical, imposed magnetic field $\boldsymbol{B} = -B_0 \boldsymbol{e_z}$.
 Figure \ref{fig:device}(\textit{a}) shows a schematic of the annular channel with the imposed magnetic field and current.
-For a low-conductivity fluid like saltwater and small $B_0$, the magnetic field is quasi-static (e.g., \citealt{davidson_introduction_2016,knaepen_magnetohydrodynamic_2008,favier_quasi-static_2011,verma_anisotropy_2017}) and the total Lorentz force on the fluid is
+For a low-conductivity fluid like saltwater and small $B_0$, the magnetic field is quasi-static (e.g., \citealt{davidson_introduction_2016,knaepen_magnetohydrodynamic_2008,favier_quasi-static_2011,verma_anisotropy_2017}) and the total Lorentz force on the fluid may be expressed as the sum of the applied driving force and magnetic drag,